At which campus can I study this program?

 Program Educational Objectives

-The Surveying Engineering program prepares students with technical and professional skills for the professional practice.
-Due to their experience in our program, within few years of graduation, we expect our graduates to have the ability to:
+The Surveying Engineering program prepares students with technical and professional skills for professional practice.
+Within three to five years of graduation, our Surveying Engineering graduates will have:

 Student Outcomes